-The pPatent and PCT Divisions have created their own internal (intranet) sites for the benefit of these units.
-Each internal site includes up-to-date Work Manuals (including, inter alia, the guidelines for the examination of national applications), PCT legal texts (including, inter alia, the guidelines, instructions and standards) and communications (including, inter alia, circulars from WIPO) operation standards, guidelines, notifications, rules, presentations, announcements and circulars from WIPO, etc., thus improving the efficiency of the work process.
+The Patent and PCT Divisions have created their own internal (intranet) sites for the benefit of these units.
+Each internal site includes up-to-date Work Manuals (including, inter alia, the guidelines for the examination of national applications), PCT legal texts (including, inter alia, the guidelines, instructions and standards) and communications (including, inter alia, circulars from WIPO) notifications, presentations, announcements, etc., thus improving the efficiency of the work process.